salrashid123/gcpemulator/README.md

 ###JAVA

+If you are using the gcloud-java libraries, simply run *gcloud beta emulators datastore start* and in the same shell run [gcloud-java for datastore](https://github.com/GoogleCloudPlatform/gcloud-java#google-cloud-datastore).
+For PubSub, run *gcloud beta emulators pubsub start* and in the same shell run [gcloud-java for pubsub](https://github.com/GoogleCloudPlatform/gcloud-java#google-cloud-pubsub-alpha)

-For java, you need to update the cacerts file used by the JRE (default password is 'changeit').
+If you are using the raw, uncurated libraries, you need to update the cacerts file used by the JRE (default password is 'changeit').
 Copy the bundled [root cert](dockerimage/html/CA_crt.pem) to /tmp/CA_crt.crt.
 Then import the cert into your java cacerts file.

 ```
 $JDK_HOME/jre/lib/security